 The Nebraska Legislature has allocated approximately \$1 million of State General Funds to be used for PRO-AG grants for each fiscal year in the current biennium.
-The available funding for the 2023-2024 fiscal year (2024 program year) of \$906,478 will be divided into two categories:
+Funds not spent in the previous fiscal year will be available for this year's grant awards.
+The available funding for the 2024-2025 program year of \$1,129,077.71 will be divided into two categories:

-- 1. Connectivity Subprogram: The Commission shall award up to 50 percent of the available grant funds, or \$453,239 for projects within the Connectivity Subprogram. - 2.
-Devices and Technology Subprogram: The Commission shall award up to 50 percent of available funds, or \$453,239 for projects within the Devices and Technology Subprogram.
+- 1. Connectivity Subprogram: The Commission shall award up to 50 percent of the available grant funds, or \$564,538.85 for projects within the Connectivity Subprogram.
+No awards were made in the Connectivity subprogram following the first application window; all funding remains available. - 2.
+Devices and Technology Subprogram: The Commission shall award up to 50 percent of available funds, or \$564,538.85 for projects within the Devices and Technology Subprogram.
+Following the awards in the C-5600 order entered April 15, 2025, \$12,175.33 remains available for funding in the second application window.